rust-lang/blog.rust-lang.org/posts/inside-rust/2022-04-13-imposter-syndrome.md

 already have contributed, I want you to know that you're one of the people we want to apply for [Rust Foundation grants and fellowships](https://foundation.rust-lang.org/grants/).
 You're one of the people we want to eventually see join teams.
+If you're already on a team, I want you to know that you're there for a good reason, and we value your judgement.
 You're not an imposter, and I want you to know that I really look forward to seeing you around the project.

 ---